 The world of information - in Fun Size!

 UMSI's Fun Size digest features tiny, delicious news tidbits relating to information and library topics.
 Reach us at email@example.com.
-Send an email to that address to have the newsletter delivered to your inbox.
+Use this form to have the newsletter delivered to your inbox.
+Share with your friends!

 7/18/2017: Can you spot fake news?

 Librarians as EMTs, all the fun things you can ask Google Home to do, why some people can't live without their smartphones and the second most beautiful bookstore in the world.

 6/14/2017: 90 seconds to safer passwords

 What Snapchat would look like in the 1950s, how to preserve digital art for the future, how to protect your passwords, the best free online programming classes, and Facebook sponsors free social media marketing microcredentials for Michiganians.